What is PET/CT?

-PET/CT is a recognized clinical certainty with proven uses in three major areas: Oncology, Neurology, Urology, and Cardiology.
+PET/CT is a recognized clinical certainty with proven uses in four major areas: Oncology, Neurology, Urology, and Cardiology.

 PET/CT can accurately determine whether most tumors are benign or malignant, show the progression of a disease and accurately track the effectiveness of cancer treatment.
 PET/CT can reveal dysfunctional cognitive patterns, making it a valuable tool for assessing patients with various forms of dementia.
 PET/CT is an imaging modality that has helped advance the treatment of refractory seizures as a pre-surgical diagnostic tool to guide treatment options.
 A PET/CT scan provides one of the highest levels of accuracy of any non-invasive test for the diagnosis of coronary artery disease and the assessment of myocardial viability.
 PET/CT technology also has a potentially larger and valuable role in early diagnosis and tailoring therapies for the specific disease.